 - visible Specifies that the view should be painted. - active Specifies that the view should receive events, if also visible. - view\id Specifies an identifier to easily identify the view among subviews.
-This is reserved for implementation of top-level views, and should not be used by widgets for their internal subviews.
+This is reserved for use by script writers and should not be set by library widgets for their internal subviews. - on\focus Called when the view gains keyboard focus; see setFocus () below. - on\unfocus Called when the view loses keyboard focus.